chaithhanya15/chaithhanya15/README.md

 ## 🚀 About Me

-Engineer with **2+ years of experience** designing, automating, and securing cloud-native infrastructure across AWS environments.
+Engineer with **2 years of experience** in designing, automating, and securing cloud-native infrastructure across AWS environments.
 Skilled in Infrastructure as Code, Kubernetes orchestration, CI/CD engineering, and observability.

 Focused on delivering: